ElectricRCAircraftGuy/eRCaGuy_Linux_Windows_CMake_Sockets_MSYS2/README.md

 # eRCaGuy_Linux_Windows_CMake_Sockets_MSYS2

-A demo of an elegant, cross-platform, multi-layered build system project which builds Linux/Unix sockets on both Linux and Windows, using MSYS2 in Windows.
+A demo of an elegant, cross-platform, multi-layered build system project which builds Linux/Unix/Berkeley sockets with CMake and gtest (googletest) on both Linux and Windows, using MSYS2 in Windows.

 # References